Black Friday 2019: The best deals to start shopping now

 - PopSockets: As part of PopSocket's early doorbuster blowout you can take 20% off sitewide with code EARLY20.

-- PhoneSoap: Use code GIFT30 for 30% off the entire product line from PhoneSoap's online store.
+- PhoneSoap: Use code GIFT30 for 30% off the entire product line.

 - Samsung: The tech giant has started tons of early deals.
-One of our favorite finds?
-The 128GB Galaxy S10e for $549 — $200 off its original price, and you get a pair of Galaxy Buds for free.
+One of our favorite finds is the 128GB Galaxy S10e for $549 — $200 off its original price, and you get a pair of Galaxy Buds for free.

 - Shop Disney: Take up to 40% off nearly every category, from stuffed animals to action figures, slippers, costumes and even pins.